matsindect/tenderdProject/README.md

 * Mongodb Database
 * Kafka messaging

-Using Kafka and zookeeper message queeing, there progect implements a iot gps device simulator.
+Using Kafka and zookeeper message queeing, the project implements a iot gps device simulator.
 This is achieved by calling a google routes API to get geolacation coordinates for a trip from DMCC, UAE to Dubai Airport Freezone, UAE.
 The Kafka producer then sends each coordinate in five second intervals to a gps_data.
 The Kafka consumer the consumes the data and broadcasts them to the clients using socketio.
 This Simulates a moving vehicle on the google map as shown below.

 ![Image](https://github.com/matsindect/tenderdProject/assets/52255514/81701572-4257-4996-99a7-06380a2c02f6)